-You’ll see the term GSM used throughout this guide to refer to how thin the paper is.
-Gsm stands for grams per square meter and refers to the weight of the paper.
-The lower the gsm the thinner the paper.
-The higher the gsm the thicker the paper.
-For reference most newspapers are around 35 gsm to 55 gsm.
-Printer paper is usually around 90 gsm to 100 gsm.
-Card stock used for things like business cards is usually around 350 to 400 gsm.
-A lower gsm paper is usually easier to fold but more delicate while a higher gsm paper is usually stronger but a bit harder to fold.
+You’ll frequently see the term GSM used in this guide to describe paper thickness.
+GSM refers to the weight of the paper in grams per square meter.
+The lower the GSM, the thinner the paper.
+The higher the GSM, the thicker the paper.
+For reference, most newspapers are around 35 GSM to 55 GSM.
+Printer paper is usually around 90 GSM to 100 GSM.
+The card stock used for things like business cards is usually around 350 to 400 GSM.
+A lower GSM paper is usually easier to fold but more delicate, while a higher GSM paper is usually stronger but a bit harder to fold.

 Kami is probably the most common and well-known kind of origami paper.
-It’s usually white on the back with a solid colour or pattern on the front and a smooth texture.
-Kami is quite thin, usually around 60 to 63 gsm and it comes is a huge variety of different colours and patterns.
+It’s usually white on the back with a solid color or pattern on the front and a smooth texture.
+Kami is relatively thin, usually around 60 to 63 GSM, and it comes in a huge variety of different colors and patterns.
 This paper usually comes in 15cm x 15cm squares and can be used for almost any kind of origami.
 The word “kami” means paper in Japanese.

-You can also get what’s known as Duo Kami which is just like regular kami except there’s a different colour on each side.
-Instead of a colour on the front and white on the back both the front and back are different colours.
+You can also get what’s known as Duo Kami, which is just like regular kami except there’s a different color on each side.

 - Kami holds creases very well and is very easy to use.